18 Subtle Organizing Mistakes That Make Your Kitchen Look Sloppy

 You leave your cooking utensils out

 A container next to the stove might seem like a convenient home for your spatulas and serving spoons, but don’t pack all your unattractive utensils into one container.
 “Not every single cooking utensil needs to be right by the stove,” says Cattano.
 “Keep out the nice-looking pieces so it’s not overstuffed.”
 Leave out the ones you use most often, but hide the rest in a drawer.
-Here's the trick to clean smelly wooden spoons.
+You'll want to keep these kitchen gadgets out, too.

 Your junk drawer is, well, junk

 “Junk drawers need to be intentional,” says Richmond.
 “They’re intended to be for quickly grabbing things we need access to, but if something is not used for a while, it literally becomes junk.”
 Once or twice a year, go through it and take out anything you don’t use regularly.
 Leave smaller items in little boxes or ceramic dishes to keep it organized, she suggests.